top of page

 Making the Decision

-How Will I Know It's Time?
+How Will I Know It's Time to Say Goodbye?
 Assessing your pet's quality of life

-Euthanasia: When is it Time? by Wendy C. Brooks, DVM.
+Euthanasia: When is the Right Time? by Wendy C. Brooks, DVM.

 American Humane: Euthanasia: Making the Decision